 Creole Spice Blend Mix: A classic Creole spice blend uses just eight spices.
 This signature spice blend is slightly milder because it skips the extra chili powder common in Cajun seasonings.
 This blend can also be used to season any type of meat and many soups, sauces, and side dishes, such as rice.

 04 of 10

 A crab boil is perfect for any seafood-loving crowd and it can be done with any type or combination of seafood.
 The key ingredient to a great crab boil is the spice mix.
 This recipe is a simple combination of 10 spices and it is full of flavor that accents the seafood perfectly.Continue to 5 of 10 below.

 05 of 10

 Louisiana is famous for its gumbo, a spicy stew that can include an endless array of ingredients.
 Gumbos vary greatly, though some combinations are just perfect and this recipe shows off one of those iconic duos.
-This chicken and smoked sausage gumbo has okra, onions, peppers, celery, tomatoes, and a bunch of spices, including that essential Creole seasoning.
+This Creole gumbo has okra, onions, peppers, celery, tomatoes, and a bunch of spices, including that essential Creole seasoning.

 06 of 10